Agriculture and Horticulture Development Board (AHDB)

 Significant Events

-In 2024, AHDB reported a significant increase in the sales of organic cow's milk, with a 4% rise in the 12 weeks leading up to May 18, 2024, followed by an additional 5% growth in the subsequent 12 weeks.
-This trend indicates a consumer shift towards organic products.
-Additionally, the GB Dairy Calf Strategy, launched in 2020 in collaboration with the National Farmers' Union (NFU), has been instrumental in enhancing dairy calf welfare and management across the UK.
+In 2024, AHDB reported a notable 4% increase in organic cow's milk sales in the 12 weeks leading up to May 18, followed by a 5% rise in the subsequent 12 weeks.
+This growth trend underscores the increasing consumer demand for organic dairy products.

 Company Plans

-Looking ahead, AHDB is dedicated to supporting the dairy sector through sustainability initiatives, productivity enhancements, and market adaptation strategies.
-The organization is a key participant in the new steering group for the Dairy Roadmap, which outlines its strategic direction.
-The EU remains an important market for UK dairy exports, and AHDB provides essential guidance for maintaining competitiveness in this area.
+AHDB is steadfast in its dedication to supporting the dairy sector through various initiatives aimed at sustainability, productivity enhancements, and market adaptation strategies.
+A crucial role is played in the new steering group for the Dairy Roadmap, which focuses on maintaining competitiveness within the EU market.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.